 What is Forskolin and how does it work?

 Forskolin derives from the plant, ‘Coleus Forskohlii’ that belongs to the mint family.
 This plant extract has been used since ancient times to treat heart problems and high blood pressure.
-Forskolin has also been indicated in the treatment of asthma and digestive disorders.
-Forskolin produces stronger muscle contractions in the heart and blood vessels and acts as a vasodilator (widens the vessels too) which in turn, lowers blood pressure.
+In addition, Forskolin has also been indicated in the treatment of asthma and digestive disorders.
+Also, Forskolin produces stronger muscle contractions in the heart and blood vessels and acts as a vasodilator (widens the vessels too) which in turn, lowers blood pressure.

 Scientific evidence of the Effectiveness of Forskolin for weight loss?